Level 5 Early Years Lead Practitioner Apprenticeship

 K8: The importance of the social cultural context on the learning and development of the child and the influence parents, families and carers have within the home learning environment and the complexities of the family situation.

-K17: Current and contemporary theoretical perspectives and approaches to leadership and how to support others through leaderful practice.
+K18: Current and contemporary theoretical perspectives and approaches to leadership and how to support others through leaderful practice, supporting teams and guiding change.

-K20: The current and relevant policy, statutory guidance and legal requirements as appropriate to the sector within; local, national, historical and global contexts.
+K21: The current and relevant policy, statutory and non-statutory guidance and legal requirements as appropriate to the sector within; local, national, historical and global contexts including SEND.
+The impact of these contexts on effective provision.

 Skills